fixcer/Intern/patient_client/README.md

-# Patinet React JS Project
+# Patient React JS Project

 ## What is the use of this Repo